Alarm Clocks and the Science of Waking Up

 Can I use this for Pomodoro-style work sessions?

-Countdown Timer is a better fit.
+You can set alarms at fixed times to mark the start and end of work sessions, but for timed intervals the Countdown Timer is a better fit.
 The Pomodoro Technique uses 25-minute focused work blocks followed by 5-minute breaks, with a longer 15-30 minute break after four cycles.
 A countdown timer naturally tracks the remaining time in each block, whereas an alarm clock works best when you know the exact clock time you want to be alerted.

 Why can't I hear the alarm sound?